 - Beware misleading ads and shonky installers – do your research and get multiple quotes before committing

 Want to save cash while you save the planet?
 Start looking into solar power and you'll soon be bombarded with online ads from installers making all sorts of enticing offers.
-"Zero-cost solar", "Almost free!" and "Don't miss out, buy now!" are just some of the claims we've seen.
+"Zero-cost solar" and "almost free!" are just some of the claims we've seen.

 Their sales pitch refers to the money you can save with the 'solar rebate'.
-It's not technically a rebate (we'll get into that later), it's a subsidy payment under the Federal government scheme that helps you reduce the upfront costs of installing a solar power system.
+It's not technically a rebate (we'll get into that later); it's a subsidy payment under the federal government scheme that helps reduce the upfront costs of installing a solar power system.